 Economic Profit is defined as the difference between total revenue and total cost of inputs.
-Revenue is the amount derived from sale of goods or the delivery services.
-The total costs of inputs includes the all expenses and all profits forgone to undertake the activity.
+Revenue is the amount derived from the sale of goods or the delivery services.
+The total costs of inputs include all expenses and all profits forgone to undertake the activity.

 Economic Profit versus Accounting Profit

-Most of use are familiar with the concept of accounting profit.
+Most of us are familiar with the concept of accounting profit.
 Accounting profit is the monetary profit that includes only explicit cost.
 Accounting profit can be measured as:

 Profit = Sales- Total explicit cost